-The colours in the brand's earlier logo -red white and green are perhaps etched clearly in the memories of every middle aged Indian, especially those who associated biscuits with Britannia.
+The colors in the brand's earlier logo -red white and green are perhaps etched clearly in the memories of every middle-aged Indian, especially those who associated biscuits with Britannia.
 What started as a supplier of service biscuits to Second World War armed forces has now transformed into a leading packaged food giant.
-Today the company continues to be on the path of reinventing itself and changing according to the times and consumer taste, aggressive competition and food industry reforms notwithstanding.
+Today the company continues to be on the path of reinventing itself and changing according to the times and consumer taste, aggressive competition, and food industry reforms notwithstanding.
 Yes, it is true that not many brands can withstand the test of time, especially when market forces compel them to keep evolving and adjusting to newer demands and newer consumer preferences.

-India is currently the world's third largest biscuit manufacturing nation after the US and China.
+India is currently the world's third-largest biscuit manufacturing nation after the US and China.
 According to 6Wresearch, the Indian biscuit market is projected to reach $8.2 billion by 2023.
-Besides Britannia, major companies operating in the biscuit market of India include ITC, Parle Biscuits, Surya Food & Agro and Unibic Foods India.
-However, in the organised sector, the industry is dominated by Britannia and Parle, which account for 70 per cent of the industry's volumes.
+Besides Britannia, major companies operating in the biscuit market of India include ITC, Parle Biscuits, Surya Food & Agro, and Unibic Foods India.
+However, in the organized sector, the industry is dominated by Britannia and Parle, which account for 70 percent of the industry's volumes.

 Media Courtesy : Business World